Texas Offshore Wind Energy (TOWER) and the Offshore Wind Law (OWL) Conferences

 I was recently discussing wind farms with a friend who lives in Melbourne, Australia.
 I was telling him how Texas is by far the nation's leader in both installed and under-construction wind capacity, with nearly four dozen active manufacturing facilities -- four times as many as second-place Iowa.
 I am encouraged that the Biden administration’s target of deploying 30 GW of offshore wind by 2030 is expected to generate more than $12 billion per year in capital investment while creating tens of thousands of domestic jobs.
 My friend was impressed.
 Australia only has land based wind farms.
 There are no offshore wind farms operating in Australia which I found surprising.
 Apparently investors, energy experts and Australian communities have been waiting for years for the Australian government to create a regulatory framework for the offshore wind industry.
 Until then no off shore wind projects can proceed.
 Wow!

 On the other hand in a totally different market place- this time gambling, my friend tells me that although the laws regulating gambling only have a touch of federal input, especially regarding consumer protection, it is the states and territories govern individual gambling laws unlike the central control over the wind industry sector.
 Surprisingly, unlike land-based gambling in Australia that varies from region to region, Australia’s online gambling laws are subject to the Interactive Gambling Bill of 2001.
 Even though online casinos are technically off-limits for Aussies, the laws really apply to the providers instead of players.
 This makes sense when you consider more than 80% of Australian residents are engaged in gaming activities of some kind, which makes the casino industry in the country literally a flourishing one.
 My friend is no exception.
 We both go to the same online casino affiliate site to see the weekly posting of promos for our faverite online casinos.
-He checks out the page for Aussie friendly casinos and their promos.
-You can go here if you are interested.
+He checks out the page for Aussie friendly casinos and their promos for the best pokies (Australian slots).
+You can go to Online-Casino-Party.co if you are interested.
 I check out the promo page for US players.
 I'm glad I live in a US state, Nevada, that permits online gambling.
 When I lived in New York I couldn't sign up at any of the online casinos that I now frequently visit for some fun.